RedFox20/Mama/README.md

 ## For Mama Contributors
 We are open for any improvements and feedback via pull requests.

-The package `setuptools>=65.0` is required, ensure the version is correct with `pip3 show setuptools` You can set up local development with `$ pip install -e . --no-cache-dir` Uploading a source distribution
+The package `setuptools>=65.0` is required, ensure the version is correct with `pip3 show setuptools`.

+You can set up local development with `$ pip install -e . --no-cache-dir`

+Uploading a source distributionP:
 1. Get dependencies: `pip3 install build twine`
 2. Build sdist: `python -m build`
 3. Upload with twine: `twine upload dist/*`